ForwarD-NerN/NotSoShadowExtras/README.md

 * * Fixes a hopper item dupe with updateSuppressionCrashFix enabled.
 It's a separate rule because of potential behavior changes.
 * No Suppression Stacktrace
 * * Completely hides update suppression stacktrace.
-* Disable DataFixer Light Recalculation
+* Disable Light Recalculation DataFixer
-* * With the changes Mojang made to the lightning engine, they added a datafixer that, when activated, forces Minecraft to recalculate light in every single chunk, which breaks EOL farms.
-This setting just removes the datafixer.
+* * When loading 1.19- chunks in 1.20+, the new light engine recalculates light in every single one of them.
+This option prevents it.
+If you have an EOL farm, you can load chunks with it once, and the EOL farm will work even without the mod enabled.
+* /give understacked items
+* * Allows understacked items to be given using the /give command.

 #### Commands (requires Fabric API)
-* /nse swap <blockEntity> - modifies a block in the player's hand to include a block entity.
+* /nsse swap <blockEntity> - modifies a block in the player's hand to include a block entity.
 Similar to block entity swap, but you can carry it around.

 You can configure every setting individually in notsoshadowextras_config.json